amirkhayam01/refactor-code/app/Readme.txt

 ### What can be improved

 Some functions are still in the `BookingRepository`.
 These should be moved to their respective services and repositories to complete the refactoring process.
+Additionally, `try-catch` blocks should be to handle exceptions gracefully and prevent the code from breaking.

 ---